LaunchCodeEducation/technical-analyst-curriculum/content/Day-12/inclass-activity/exercise-1/index.md

 ## Assignment : Creative Freedom

-Using what you have learned in this training to create an explanation of what oneAgent is Agentless RUM; and how it is used.
+Using what you have learned in this training to create an explanation of
+1. What is oneAgent
+2. What is Agentless RUM; and how it is used?

 Be sure to include all the details and call out any assumptions you make along the way.
 Use at least 1 (but as many as you like) visual aid to help your audience understand its purpose.

 Explore [Dynatrace Platform modules](https://www.dynatrace.com/platform/)